Advances In Treatment: The Latest ADHD Research

 What is ADHD?

-According to ADHD statistics, the acronym ADHD stands for attention-deficit hyperactivity disorder.
+Before diving into ADHD statistics and research, it’s important to note that the acronym ADHD stands for attention-deficit hyperactivity disorder.
 You may have heard of ADD, which used to be a classification differentiating the two on the basis of hyperactivity.
 In the newest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), however, the diagnosis of ADHD was updated to include different presentations of the disorder (inattentive and impulsive), rendering the label ADD as obsolete and no longer needed.

 ADHD may often be thought of as a disorder only experienced by children.
 However, symptoms of ADHD can continue into adulthood and some people with ADHD aren’t diagnosed until the individual is over 18.